 See Sheffield City Council’s webpage Opportunity Sheffield for a number of programmes, some of which are aimed at helping disabled people into work as well as encouraging employers to recognise the talents disabled people can bring to their companies or organisations.

-The Sheffield Autism Partnership Working Group on Employment has been considering issues about employment and how to improve employment opportunities in Sheffield for people with autistic spectrum conditions.
-Sylvia Johnson, the leader of this group has provided a summary of some of the recent work of this group.
+The Sheffield Autism Partnership Working Group on Employment considered issues about employment and how to improve employment opportunities in Sheffield for people with autistic spectrum conditions.
+Sylvia Johnson, the leader of this group provided a summary of some of the work of this group.
 See the Working Group on Employment page from which you can also download minutes of the group’s meetings.

 and an “Our Fair City Employer Charter, which can also be downloaded here: “Employer Guide for Autistic Adults”